Near Fort Jones in Siskiyou County, California — The American West (Pacific Coastal)

 Erected 1948 by Siskiyou County Historical Society, E Clampus Vitus.

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Location.
-41° 42.857′ N, 122° 48.201′ W. Marker is near Fort Jones, California, in Siskiyou County.
-Marker is at the intersection of Deadwood Creek Road (Federal Route 45N49) and McAdams Creek Road, on the right when traveling west on Deadwood Creek Road.
+Marker has been reported missing.
+It was located near 41° 42.857′ N, 122° 48.201′ W. Marker was near Fort Jones, California, in Siskiyou County.
+Marker was at the intersection of Deadwood Creek Road (Federal Route 45N49) and McAdams Creek Road, on the right when traveling west on Deadwood Creek Road.
 Touch for map.
-Marker is in this post office area: Fort Jones CA 96032, United States of America.
+Marker was in this post office area: Fort Jones CA 96032, United States of America.

 Categories. • Settlements & Settlers •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 4, 2017.
 This page originally submitted on November 16, 2013, by Barry Swackhamer of San Jose, California.
-This page has been viewed 327 times since then and 34 times this year.
-Photos: 1, 2. submitted on November 16, 2013, by Barry Swackhamer of San Jose, California. • Al Wolf was the editor who published this page.
+This page has been viewed 352 times since then and 59 times this year.
+Last updated on November 28, 2017, by Douglass Halvorsen of Klamath Falls, Oregon.
+Photos: 1, 2. submitted on November 16, 2013, by Barry Swackhamer of San Jose, California.
+3. submitted on November 27, 2017, by Douglass Halvorsen of Klamath Falls, Oregon.